MarcoMengoli/marcomengoli.github.io/_posts/2016-01-26-python-excel.md

 categories: [Programming Python]
 ---

-Python has a lot of very useful libraries, one of these is **openpyxl**, which gives you the possibility to work with Excel spreadsheets with semplicity.
+Python has a lot of powerful libraries.
+In this post we'll use **openpyxl**, which allows you to work easily with Excel spreadsheets.

-In this post we will use the Python2 version of the library.
-The version for Python3 is also available, and should also be compatible with this one.
+We will refer to the Python2 version of the library.
+It is also available for Python3 and should also be compatible with this one.

 The full project documentation is available [here](http://openpyxl.readthedocs.org/en/2.3.3/).

 The Excel formats currently supported by this module are:

 * .xlsx
 * .xlsm
 * .xltx
 * .xltm

 ## Installing the library

-First of all, to install the *openpyxl* module, you have to check if in your system a Python package management system is installed.
-In this post we will use *pip*.
+First of all, we need to install the *openpyxl* module, so make sure you have installed a Python package management system.

+Following we will use *pip*.
 It comes already installed if using Python 2 >= 2.7.9 or Python 3 >= 3.4.
 You can install *pip* in your Linux system running:

 ~~~shell
 sudo apt-get install pip